sparckles/starfyre/docs/slot_component.md

 # <SLOT> Component Implementation

 ### Introduction
-This document provides an overview of component re-usage thought special `<slot>`.
+This document provides an overview of component re-usage thought special tag `<slot>`.

 ### Feature Description
 This feature allows Starfyre developers to redefine parts of a Component for their application using a special tag `<slot>`.
 It provides a better design and flexibility to the app.